-The production quality of the teaching and learning support materials is a decisive factor contributing to the overall cost of an ICT based education system.
-Some types of content require high quality production standards (for example, medical subjects mostly require high resolution and colour images, be it video, graphics or print materials), resulting in a relatively high production cost at the side where the materials originate from, and requiring equally high quality transmission systems.
-We do not intend to go into detail about the requirements for a certain level of production standard, but we would like to point out that the use of TV and TV like distribution as the medium means that viewers have a certain level of expectation regarding the overall quality: the reference frame of educational TV programmes and videos is not very different from what the viewer is used to seeing on the TV screen and therefore he/she will not so easily tolerate poor quality material.
+The production quality of the teaching and learning support materials is a decisive factor contributing to the overall cost of an ICT-based education system.
+Some types of content require high-quality production standards (eg medical subjects mostly require high resolution and colour images, be it video, graphics or print materials), resulting in a relatively high production cost at the side from where the materials originate, and requiring equally high-quality transmission systems.

+We do not intend to go into detail about the requirements for a certain level of production standard, but we would like to point out that the use of TV and TV-like distribution as the medium means that viewers have a certain level of expectation regarding the overall quality: the reference frame of educational TV programmes and videos is not very different from what the viewer is used to seeing on the TV screen and therefore he/she will not so easily tolerate poor quality material.
-To give an impression of what bandwidth means in the case of TV and video: a VHS tape of 240 minutes colour video with an English and a French language channel represents an uncompressed storage of 23.4 GB on a cassette costing less than 4 US\$, weighing less than 300 g, fitting into almost any pocket, playing on an estimated 980

-Million VHS players installed worldwide9.
-MPEG-2 digital compression will allow you to store the same video in higher quality on 2 DVD disks, occupying about half the storage space expressed in Bytes.
+To give an impression of what bandwidth means in the case of TV and video: a VHS tape of 240 min colour video with an English and a French language channel represents an uncompressed storage of 23.4 Gb on a cassette costing less than US\$ 4, weighing less than 300 g, fitting into almost any pocket, playing on an estimated 980 million VHS players installed worldwide5.
+MPEG-2 digital compression will allow you to store the same video in higher quality on 2 DVD disks, occupying about half the storage space expressed in bytes.
 Materials cost about the same.
 DVD players however are only now becoming a standard multimedia device.
 Shipping to a large number of users will increase the total cost quickly to unacceptable levels: depending on the urgency and the distance of shipment, the cost per item will be from 1 to a few hundred US\$.

-Broadcasting video content via a terrestrial or satellite TV channel will enable large quantities of users to receive the materials in high quality instantly and with very little cost per item, with satellite having the advantage of reaching audiences way beyond national borders10.
-These distribution technologies however require access to the originating broadcast site: the satellite uplink or the terrestrial transmission centres.
+Broadcasting video content via a terrestrial or satellite TV channel will enable large quantities of users to receive the materials in high quality instantly and with very little

+5 The worldwide TV household penetration of VCRs is more than 50%.
+Remarks by Charles Van Horn, President of the International Recording Media Association (IRMA), at REPLItech North America, 20 February, 2001, Los Angeles. cost per item, with satellite having the advantage of reaching audiences way beyond national borders.
+These distribution technologies however, require access to the originating broadcast site: the satellite uplink or the terrestrial transmission centres.
 The cost is relatively high but when spread over a vast number of potential receivers this cost becomes almost irrelevant.
-On average this type of play out costs is in the order of about 2000 US\$ per hour for analogue TV or less than half of that price for digital TV.
+On average this type of cost is in the order of about US\$ 2,000 per hour for analogue TV or less than half of that price for digital TV.
 Adding additional viewers to the receive target group does not affect the cost of the distribution as opposed to distribution by mail.
-The main distribution cost is entirely imposed on the content provider (who in turn of course can opt for schedules such as Pay TV or subscription fees to recover his/her costs).
-The cost to the end user is limited to investment in receive equipment and recording and display equipment (depending on the location the receiving antenna may cost from a few hundred to a few thousand US dollars. the receiver is again a few hundred US dollars).
+The main distribution cost is entirely imposed on the content provider (who in turn, of course, can opt for schedules such as Pay TV or subscription fees to recover his/her costs).
+The cost to the end-user is limited to investment in receive equipment and recording and display equipment (depending on the location the receiving antenna may cost from a few hundred to a few thousand US\$, the receiver is again a few hundred US\$).

-The example above illustrates the costing principle for traditional video distribution, which should not be underestimated in terms of outreach. acceptability and impact.
+The example above illustrates the costing principle for traditional video distribution, which should not be underestimated in terms of outreach, acceptability and impact.

-IP over Everything.
-Everything over IP
+IP over Everything, Everything over IP